ThePrimeagen/tower-of-vibes-lore/README.md

 1. Dawn of Fire: From the scrolls on page 669 this card gives the Vimomium tower the ability to shoot out projectiles of fire, searing through flesh and causing burn

-2. Spear of Luanara: Found on page 56 in the scrolls, once this card is enscribed unto a tower the tower starts shooting arrows at the enemy
+2. Spear of Luanara: Found on page 56 in the scrolls, once this card is enscribed unto a tower the tower starts shooting arrows at the enemy (Basically the " basic archer tower")

 3. Winds of Cold: Found on page 700 in the scrolls, enscribe this card unto a tower and the tower will shoot cold piercing winds that slows enemies down, causing them great damage due to hypothermia